olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

 ### Key Data Structures

+#### Global exit lock

+Need a global `struct spinlock exit_lock` which prevents race conditions when multiple threads attempt to exit simultaneously.

+- This prevents the need for separate spinlocks for each child thread, and reduces the overhead of allocating, initializing, acquiring, releasing, and freeing the spinlock every time a process is forked and exits
+- `exit_lock` should be initialized as part of `proc_sys_init()`
+- This lock should only be held when an exiting thread:
+  - Releases its wait lock
+  - Checks the `parent_live` value, and if `1`, write return value to its `ctlist_entry` of its parent's `ctlist`
+  - Checks each entry in its `ctlist`, and if `sleeplock_try_acquire()` returns false, then writes `parent_live = 0` for that child, and always frees the ctlist entry
+- After this is released, it can worry about freeing its own memory

 #### struct proc

 Several additions are necessary to `struct proc`:

-**Parent PID**: stored in `pid_t ppid`
+**Parent PID:** stored in `pid_t ppid`

-- This allows a child thread to learn about or interact with its parent process
+- This allows a child thread to keep track of its parent process

-**Parent status**: stored in `bool parent_live`
+**Parent status:** stored in `bool parent_live`

 - `1` if parent is live (has not exited)
 - `0` if parent has exited
-- If a parent exits, it first goes to all non-exited children and sets this value to `0` for each of them
+- If a thread exits, it first goes to all non-exited children and sets this value to `0` for each of them
-- When a thread exits, it checks if this value is `1`, and if so, writes its exit status to `ctlist_entry->status` of the `ctlist` entry where it is stored (in its parent's `ctlist`, which is a list of `ctlist_entry`s, which are defined below)
+- When a thread exits, it checks if this value is `1`, and if so, writes its exit status to `proc->status`

+**Exit status:** stored in `sysret_t *status`

+- This is equivalent to `&(ctlist_entry->status)` where `ctlist_entry` is the `struct ctlist_entry` for the given thread in its parent's `ctlist`
+- If the parent exits, the `struct ctlist_entry` will be freed, but if the child checks `parent_live` and finds it to be false, it will not attempt to access this memory location

-**Parent ctlist entry**: stored in `struct ctlist_entry *ctlist_entry`
+**Wait lock from parent's ctlist entry:** stored in `struct sleeplock *wait_lock`

-- This allows a process to quickly find the ctlist struct in which it is stored (in its parent's ctlist) so it can store its exit status, release its sleeplock, or acquire its spinlock
+- This is used as a condition variable
-- The structure of the `struct ctlist_entry` is defined below
+- The sleeplock itself is stored at `&(ctlist_entry->wait_lock)` where `ctlist_entry` is the `struct ctlist_entry` for the given thread in its parent's `ctlist`
+- When a process is born through a call to `fork()`, it acquires the its own wait lock
+- When a process exits, it releases its wait lock
+- Processes can check the status of their children by attempting to acquire a child's wait lock

 **Child thread list**: stored in `List ctlist`